smartemission/smartemission/docs/platform/sensors.rst

 * `Last Values Stetl Config <https://github.com/smartemission/docker-se-stetl/blob/master/config/last.cfg>`_ - Common Harvester for all last values (near real-time values)
 * `Harvester Stetl Config <https://github.com/smartemission/docker-se-stetl/blob/master/config/harvester_luftdaten.cfg>`_ - Harvester for last-hour average values (history timeseries)

+Device id's consist of a fixed `project id`, `4931` (German and Dutch country codes) followed by 4-5 digits Luftdaten `Location id`.
+Although each LTD sensor has its own unique id, the Location Id (and related lat/lon) binds multiple sensors together and can be considered as a "kit" or "station".

 No specific code is required for any of the other SE ETL processes, like Refiner and SOS and STA Publishers.
 For example all Luftdaten STA `Things` can be queried by the project id `4931`: https://data.smartemission.nl/gost/v1.0/Things?$filter=properties/project_id%20eq%20%274931%27